What is a Roll Up Strategy?

 1. Economies of scale

 Before acquiring Companies ABC and JKL, Company XYZ company needed to outsource RAM chips since they are part of the components used in computer assembly.
 Also, it needed to rely on other distribution channels to supply its final assembled computers.
-With the acquisition of the two smaller companies, Company XYZ cuts on costs that it previously incurred in sourcing RAM chips and distributing its products in the market.
+With the acquisition of the two smaller companies, Company XYZ cuts down on costs that it previously incurred in sourcing RAM chips and distributing its products in the market.

 3. Multiple arbitrage